dwrobel/flatcam/README.md

 - working in adding to the Optimal Tool the rest of the distances found in the Gerber and the locations associated; added GUI
 - added display of the results for the Rules Check Tool in a formatted way
 - made the Rules Check Tool document window Read Only
+- made FlatCAMExcellon and FlatCAMGerber into their own files in the flatcamParser folder

 5.10.2019